East Rowan notches first win in 43-40 victory over Carson - Salisbury Post

 NOTES

-All tolled, the Mustangs ran for 327 yards.
+All told, the Mustangs ran for 327 yards.
 East was penalized 11 times for 97 yards. … Dyer is the grandson of ER assistant coach Kelly Sparger.
 Teammate Josh Roman-Soto opened the scoring when he returned an interception 60 yards for a touchdown.
 East’s Morgan Padgett and Carson’s Cody Russell recovered fumbles. … East plays its first home game Friday night when South Iredell visits, while Carson visits Statesville.

 College softball: Catawba splits